Scott Bakula: Career

 From 1993 to 1995, he played Peter Hunt, a reporter and occasional love interest on the sitcom Murphy Brown.
 In 1995, Bakula appeared on the cover of Playgirl.
 He played the titular Mr. Smith in the sole season of Mr. & Mrs. Smith in 1996.
 He voiced Danny Cat in the animated film Cats Don't Dance (1997).
 He played the aging veteran pitcher Gus Cantrell in Major League: Back to the Minors (1998), the final movie in the Major League trilogy.
-He also played Jim Olmeyer, the same-sex partner of Sam Robards' Jim Berkley, in the film American Beauty (1999).
+He also played Jim Olmeyer, the same-sex partner of Sam Robards's Jim Berkley, in the film American Beauty (1999).

 Bakula played Jonathan Archer, captain of Earth's first Warp 5 interstellar starship, on Star Trek: Enterprise from 2001 to 2005.
 In 2006, he reprised the role of Archer for the Star Trek: Legacy PC and Xbox 360 video games as a voice-over.

 Bakula starred in the musical Shenandoah, a play which also provided his first professional theatrical role in 1976, at Ford's Theatre, in 2006.
 Bakula is heard singing "Pig Island" on Sandra Boynton's children's CD Philadelphia Chickens, which is labeled as being "For all ages except 43."
 Scott Bakula said that he might be starring as Sam in a Quantum Leap film as stated in TV Guide Magazine along with Dean Stockwell.
 At Comic Con 2010, he announced that a script was being worked on and that while he would be in the movie, he would not have the main role.

 Bakula performed various songs from his career for a one-night-only performance entitled An Evening with Scott Bakula at Sidney Harman Hall on January 18, 2008, as a benefit for the restoration of the historic Ford's Theater.
 Bakula had three appearances in 2008.
 He appeared as Atty.
 Jack Ross in an episode of Boston Legal, "Glow in the Dark", which aired on February 12, 2008, on the ABC network.
 From March 4 – April 20, he starred as Tony Hunter in the world premiere of Dancing in the Dark at The Old Globe in San Diego, California.
 Dancing in the Dark is based on the movie The Band Wagon (1953).
 Bakula appeared as the character Chris Fulbright in the five-episode run of the Tracey Ullman sketch comedy series State of the Union on Showtime.